bunnyfly/ngx-oxford/README.md

 ## Comma separated lists without the hassle or hubbub!

 Oxford renders comma-separated lists in [Angular](https://angular.io/) templates for you.
-Just give it a list of items and a conjunction (e.g. 'and', 'or', 'nor', 'and/or', etc).
+Just give it a list of items and a conjunction (and, or, nor, and/or, etc).

-Use it as a pipe or component, and stop worrying about how many items you have, getting spacing right, etc. For example:
+Use it as a pipe or component, and stop worrying about getting the spacing and commas right for every possibility, etc. For example:

 ```
 []                       ⇢  ""